 - Children who turn 5 in the January or February following the School commencement date are guaranteed an additional funded year in Early Learning and Childcare should their parents or carers wish them to have this.

 - Children whose birthday falls between school commencement date in August and the 31 December have the legal right to defer their child’s entry to Primary school, however funding for an additional year of Early Learning and Childcare is at the discretion of the Local Authority.

 Applications for children born before 1 January are considered by an enrolment panel who will, in all cases, seek to promote the best interests of the child.
 The views of parents, carers and if appropriate support staff from other agencies will contribute to the decision.

 Where a decision is made not to grant an additional funded year, parents can still opt to defer entry to school (and make their own arrangements for the deferred year) or proceed with the enrolment to primary one.

 If you decide you want your child to have an additional year of Early Learning and Childcare, you can find out more on our website.

-For further information on school application:
+For more information on school applications: